October 16, 2021

-Stamps Gallery invites the students at Penny W. Stamps School of Art & Design, to design posters and make videos that respond to and explore ideas related to concerns of social justice in our present day.
-Over the last 12 months, we witnessed the brutal impact of the COVID-19 pandemic compounded by systemic racism as it proliferated across the country, threatening to stifle our vibrant and diverse society.
+Over the last 12 – 18 months, the world has witnessed the brutal impact of the COVID-19 pandemic compounded by systemic racism as it proliferated across the US, threatening to stifle its vibrant and diverse society.
 Students and youth in the US and globally have been at the forefront of social change devising models of inclusion and care for those deeply impacted by the pandemic and racial and environmental inequities.
-Stamps Gallery encourages all Stamps students to apply by creating a poster or video on the change that you want to make to make our communities more equitable, just and inclusive.

 Stamps Gallery invited students at the Penny W. Stamps School of Art & Design to design posters and make videos that respond to the prompt: what change would you like to see in your community?
 Stamps students created meaningful posters and video work that will be featured in Respond/Resist/Rethink 2021: A Student Poster & Video Exhibition.